-In addition, as of the date of this Offering Memorandum, the MOPC has approved the pre-feasibility studies for the opening, dredging, signaling, operation and maintenance of the Paraguay River waterway for an amount of US\$110 million and published the list of prequalified participants for the competitive dialogue phase of the project of the expansion of Route 1 (between the Cuatro Mojones and Quiindy sections).
+In addition, as of the date of this Offering Memorandum, the MOPC has approved the pre-feasibility studies for the opening, dredging, signaling, operation and maintenance of the Paraguay River waterway for an amount of US\$110 million and the tender of the project of the expansion of Route 1 (between the Cuatro Mojones and Quiindy sections) was published.
 Additionally, the MOPC is currently conducting initial studies and structuring projects under the Public-Private Partnership (PPP) modality.
-These projects include the improvement, expansion, and operation of Route 6, a 60-kilometer stretch between Cambyretá and Pirapó Access, with a budget of US\$320 million, and the modernization of the International Airport Silvio Pettirossi, with a budget of US\$242 million
+These projects include the improvement, expansion, and operation of Route 6, a 60-kilometer stretch between Cambyretá and Pirapó Access, with a budget of US\$242 million new projects in the modernization of the International Airport Silvio Pettirossi, with a budget of US\$242 million new projects in the structure of the modernization of the international Airport Silvio Pettirossi, with a budget of US\$242 million new projects in the structure of the modernization of the international Airport Silvio Pettirossi, with a budget of US\$242 million new projects in the structure of the structure of the structure of the modernization of the international Airport Silvio Pettirossi, with a budget of US\$242 million new projects in the structure of the st